Dwayne Goettel: Life and career

-Early ventures and Skinny Puppy (1980-1988)
+Early ventures and Skinny Puppy (1980–1988)

-Goettel's interest in making music developed when his family moved from High Level, Alberta, where he played trumpet for his high school band, to Edmonton.
+Goettel's interest in making music developed when his family moved to High Level, where he played trumpet in the high school band.
+He later moved to Edmonton, where he attended Harry Ainlay High School.
 While there, he learned to play piano and began participating in the local music scene.
 His first piece of equipment was the Korg MS-20, which he bought for $800.
 "I didn't even tell my parents.
 I'm up in my room, my mom walks in and she's like 'What's that!'
 And I'm sitting there with all these little keys and buttons going 'piszzshew'".
 He met Darrin and Stephen Huss in 1982 and formed the band Psyche, one of only a handful of electronic acts in Edmonton at the time.
 He contributed keyboards for the group and joined them for their live debut in December that year.
-He was also involved with the band Voice, helping them record their debut EP, Anno di Voce, before they changed their name to Office.
+He was also involved with the band Voice, helping them record their debut EP, Anno di Voce.
 Goettel formed the band Water with longtime acquaintance Mandy Cousins (also known as Sandy Weir) in 1985.
 The duo recorded demos in an Edmonton night club called Krieg, but never released their material commercially.

 Goettel met Skinny Puppy in 1985 when Water opened for the band as part of their Bites tour.
 He had impressed founder and keyboardist cEvin Key with his performance and the two befriended each other.
 Key asked him to join Skinny Puppy when it had become apparent that keyboardist Bill Leeb was uninterested in continuing on with the band.
 Goettel joined in 1986 during the recording of their second album, Mind: The Perpetual Intercourse, on which he made his first contributions.
 Goettel's extensive technical knowledge and experience in production helped to bring variety to Skinny Puppy's music and steered them away from their synth-pop roots towards a more uniquely industrial sound.
 He quickly immersed himself into the group and its musical approach, and began applying new techniques in the band's implementation of noise.

 Their sound continued to evolve with 1987's Cleanse Fold and Manipulate, which marked the beginning of the group's exploration into more experimental territory.
 Their follow-up a year later, VIVIsectVI, saw the group touring in support of animal rights.
 On stage, Goettel assisted Key as both a keyboardist and percussionist while singer Nivek Ogre acted out his elaborate theatrics.
 While performing in Cincinnati, an audience member mistook a stuffed dog Ogre was dissecting to be a real animal and alerted the authorities.
 Two plainclothes officers entered the band's dressing room and arrested Ogre, Key, and tour manager Dan McGee for disorderly conduct.
 Goettel, who mistook the officers for fans and had been rolling a joint in the corner of the room, was able to leave before the arrests were made.